iRon7/HiddenString/README.md

 A `HiddenString`, on the contrary, is less secure *by its definition* but therefore able to provide easier string conversions allowing for better and easier obscuring confidential information right at the in- and output boundaries of a PowerShell script where "*certificates or Windows authentication*" can't be implemented overnight or it concerns sensitive (private) information.

 ## Examples
-The following example demonstrates how to use a `HiddenString` to hide a user's password provided by an input process and required by an output process.
+The following example demonstrates how to use a `HiddenString` to hide plain text password provided by software management system and required by an application.

 ```PowerShell
 function RegisterTask {